puppetlabs/puppet-docs/source/puppet/latest/man/agent.md

 <h2 id="SYNOPSIS">SYNOPSIS</h2>

-<p>Retrieves the client configuration from the puppet master and applies it to
+<p>Retrieves the client configuration from the Puppet master and applies it to
 the local host.</p>

 <p>This service may be run as a daemon, run periodically using cron (or something